opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 list.
 Tends to not be useful outside of toy examples.
 See [this blog article](http://opensourceconnections.com/blog/2017/04/01/learning-to-rank-linear-models/).

-As with any technology, model selection can be as much about what a team has experience with, not just with what performs best.
+As with any technology, model selection can be as much about what a team has experience with, not only with what performs best.

 ## Testing: is our model any good?